-These consolidated financial statements include the accounts of the Company and its wholly-owned Mexican subsidiary GFM Resources de Mexico, S.A. de C.V.
-Inter-company balances and transactions, including unrealized income and expenses arising from intercompany transactions, are eliminated in preparing the consolidated financial statements.
+These consolidated financial statements include the accounts of the Company and its wholly owned Mexican subsidiary GFM Resources de Mexico, S.A. de C.V.(the "Group").
+Intercompany balances and transactions, including unrealized income and expenses arising from intercompany transactions, are eliminated in preparing the consolidated financial statements.